Medically reviewed by Drugs.com. Last updated on Jan 22, 2020.

 A finger dislocation is a joint injury in which the finger bones move apart or sideways so the ends of the bones are no longer aligned normally.
 Finger dislocations usually happen when the finger is bent backward beyond its normal limit of motion.

-The bones in the fingers are known by the medical terms phalanges and metacarpal bones.
-Every knuckle in the hands and fingers contains a joint between two of these bones, and any of these joints can be dislocated in an injury:
+The bones that make up the joints of the fingers are known by the medical terms phalanges and metacarpal bones.
+Any of these joints can be dislocated in an injury:

-Distal interphalangeal joints are in the finger knuckles closest to the fingernails.
+- Distal interphalangeal joints are in the finger joints closest to the fingernails.
 Most dislocations in these joints are caused by trauma, and there is often an open wound in the location of the dislocation.

-Metacarpophalangeal joints are in the knuckles, located where the hand joins to the fingers.
+- Metacarpophalangeal joints are in the knuckles, located where the fingers meet the rest of the hand.
 These joints connect the metacarpal bones in the palm with the first row of phalanges in the finger.
 Because these joints are very stable, metacarpophalangeal joint dislocations are less common than the other two types.
 When metacarpophalangeal dislocations do occur, they are usually dislocations of either the index finger or little finger (pinky).

 A dislocated finger is crooked, painful and swollen, and its surface skin may be cut, scraped or bruised.
 If a dislocated finger has been straightened on the playing field, it may feel abnormally loose, weak or unstable afterward.